Exchange Data with ROS Publishers and Subscribers

 The concept of topics, publishers, and subscribers is illustrated in the figure:

-This example shows how to publish and subscribe to topics in a ROS network.
-It also shows how to:
+Besides how to publish and subscribe to topics in a ROS network, this example also shows how to:

 Wait until a new message is received